-This is a neutral puff pasty dough, it suits as good as both sweet and savoury preparations.
+This puff pasty dough suits both for sweet and savoury preparations.

-However, if you want it slightly sweet, you can add 1 teaspoon of sugar to the sifted flour and mix well.
-Ditto for the savoury one, add a teaspoon of salt.
+However, if you want it slightly sweeter, just add a teaspoon of sugar to the sifted flour and mix well, whilst for the savoury one just add a teaspoon of fine salt.

 You can also use wholemeal or gluten-free flour, depending on your necessity, by replacing white flour completely or half and half.